adampresley/sublime-view-in-browser/README.md

 # Sublime Text 2 - View In Browser

-*View In Browser* is a Sublime Text 2 plugin that will open whatever is in your current view/tab.
+*<a href="http://adampresley.github.io/sublime-view-in-browser/">View In Browser</a>* is a Sublime Text 2 plugin that will open whatever is in your current view/tab.
 If the file current open is new and has not been saved a temporary file is created (in your default temp directory for your OS) with the extension of **.htm** and your browser will open it.
 However if the current open file is saved